Log viewer setup

 - Allow whatever virtual host you're using to view the statistics.
 Update

-to include these lines inside theVirtualHost
+site.domain.tldto include these lines inside theVirtualHostblock

 Alias /awstatsclasses "/usr/share/awstats/lib/" Alias /awstats-icon/ "/usr/share/awstats/icon/" Alias /awstatscss "/usr/share/doc/awstats/examples/css" ScriptAlias /statistics/ /var/www/cgi-bin.domain.tld/ Options ExecCGI -MultiViews +SymLinksIfOwnerMatch <Files "awstats.pl"> AuthType Basic AuthName "AWStats" require valid-user AuthUserFile /etc/apache2/awstats.passwd </Files>